saraleecodes/100-days-of-code/log.md

 ### Day 1: September 23, 2019

 **Today's Progress**: Forked the 100-days-of-code repository & explored its contents.
 Re-familiarized myself with the Github workflow.
 Examined the source code of the webcam audio visualizer & compared with my broken code from Codevember 2018.
+Created a progress log.

 **Thoughts**: I want to make a webcam audio visualizer of some kind, but I also want to differentiate it from the demo.
 Perhaps I can change the shapes or maybe add effects to the video itself (ghost image, etc).
 I wonder if I can build a link-to-video feature where the user can make a visualizer out of any video on YouTube.